By Dr. Jan Hittelman

 The purpose of the Activity Rewards Contract is to ensure initial practice of the behavior(s) that we are encouraging the child to learn.
 Motivation and practice are essential ingredients towards learning new skills and behaviors.
 For children needing to improve their behavior, however, there is often an initial lack of motivation and subsequent practice of the skills required.
 Using structured activity rewards solves this problem.
 In addition, using parental time and attention as the primary incentive serves to enhance the parent-child relationship and improves the parent’s overall discipline technique.
 The system, then, attempts to retrain both child and parent.

 By precisely following the steps outlined below, the results are often immediate and dramatic:

 2. Brainstorm fun activities with your child.

 3. Discuss the specific behavior with your child.

 4. Negotiate the terms of the contract together and write it out.

 5. Review the contract together and make corrections where needed.

 9. Follow-up as soon as possible with earned activity rewards.

 11. When appropriate, phase out the contract.

-For more detailed instructions and examples of real case studies, you can download my book: “Parenting Essentials: Seven Steps to Parenting Success”, at no charge from our web site: www.BoulderPsychologicalServices.com
+For more detailed instructions and examples of real case studies, you can contact me and get my book: “Parenting Essentials: Seven Steps to Parenting Success”, at no charge visit our web site: www.BoulderPsychologicalServices.com